kollenl/training-r-intro/1-Introduction-to-R/readme.md

 ## [1] 15
 ```

-_Above, the top panel is what you run in your script or in the command line.
-The
-bottom panel is the output_

-In RStudio, you will see the variables we created in the top right panel
+In RStudio, you will see the variables we created in the top right panel.

 ![](img/rstudio5.png)